Get help with Properly Disposing of Tires from your Stream Team Clean-Up Event!

 Chuck and Sharon Tryon Revolving Tire Fund

-The Missouri Department of Natural Resources reimburses nonprofits and registered vendors for reclaimed tires, and MSTWC helps small Stream Teams with the paperwork!
-All you have to do is contact us prior to your cleanup with information.
-To participate or learn more contact us at info@streamteamsunited.org
+The Missouri Department of Natural Resources reimburses nonprofits and registered vendors for reclaimed tires, and Stream Teams United helps small Stream Teams with the paperwork!
+Contact us prior to your cleanup with information.
+To participate or learn more contact us at [email protected]

 This fund was started in 1999 with donations from Stream Team #1 the Roubidoux Fly Fishers Association (RFFA).
 As experienced stream cleaners they realized early on that tire disposal is costly.
 The RFFA was fortunate to have a local business donate the disposal of tires for a number of years but heard from other Teams who were not as fortunate.
 They were in a difficult situation and were not able to afford the disposal fees after slogging them out of the stream.
 The RFFA contacted Stream Team Program staff and made a donation with the idea that the funds would be reimbursed creating the “Revolving Tire Fund.”